davidsaelee77/ComputerGraphicsHW5/README.md

 The clip begins with a gradual increase in the lighting from complete darkness to "normal" as seen in the Lionsgate clip.
 During your animation, the camera moves utilizing a Bezier curve.
 All gears are spinning and some are attached to shafts.
+Four out of the five gears were provided by other classmates.